Underground (role-playing game): Setting

 Los Angeles street gangs are polarized into two large multi-ethnic factions: the People (who wear checkered clothing) and the Folks (who wear plaid).

 The Democrat and Republican parties have fused into the ineffectual Republicrat Party which exists mainly to provide token opposition to whatever is said by the dominant Plutocrat Party founded by Ross Perot.
 The basic doctrine of the Plutocrats is whatever is good for Big Business and the obscenely wealthy is good for the nation.
 The rising National Anti-Socialist Party, a conservative populist movement, is slowly gaining influence as a party of the people.

 In a twist common to cyberpunk literature, mega-corporations have gained legal sovereignty.
 Large multi-national corporations can legally enter into treaties, grant diplomatic immunity, and field private armies (which they typically rent out to other entities).
 Their property is considered sovereign territory, like that of a nation.

-Cannibalism is extremely popular, first gaining prominence at secret underground restaurants in the late 1990s.
+Human cannibalism is extremely popular, first gaining prominence at secret underground restaurants in the late 1990s.
 Instead of signing an organ donor card, people sign a card which gives their next of kin a token fee and consents to having the deceased's body processed into food when they die.
 The most popular fast-food chain in the world is Tastee Ghoul, which exclusively serves human flesh and gives away disposable polymer handguns in its Happy Meals.

 Sweeney's is an upscale cannibalism theme restaurant chain (like Bennigan's, TGI Friday's, or Chili's).
 Boosted mercenaries who die in their employ are featured as a "Daily Special".

 The Constitution of the United States has been heavily modified.
 Its many new amendments are responsible for (among other things) sharply limiting free speech as potential slander, expanding free speech to cover acts of terrorism, granting some corporate bodies legal sovereignty, and defining "humans" as "beings which have or once had 46 chromosomes".
 Constitutional amendments now have corporate sponsors, with the amendments themselves having corporate naming rights and its slogans inserted in the amendment's text as product placement.

 The president in 2021 is Plutocrat Charles K. Foster, who mentioned in his inaugural address "As a good friend of mine once asked, 'can't we all just get along?'"